 Arenal or La Fortuna

-This eco-lodge features a private cloud forest reserve with a number of hiking trails and activities.
-The rooms are a series of villas nestled along a hillside each featuring a private deck, morning coffee delivery, and a hot tub.
+This eco-lodge features a private cloud forest reserve with several hiking trails and activities.
+The rooms are a series of villas nestled along a hillside, each featuring a private deck, morning coffee delivery, and a hot tub.
 Rates start at $500 a night.
-If you want to learn more we wrote a post about our time at El Silencio Eco Lodge.
+If you want to learn more, we wrote a post about our time at El Silencio Eco Lodge.

 Three Sixty Boutique Hotel

-For the best views in all of Costa Rica, or perhaps the best in the world you have to stop by Hotel Three Sixty.
-Set on top of a hill in the middle of the rainforest the ultra-modern hotel features exposed beams, a massive pool with 360 degree views of the ocean and jungle, and luxurious rooms with fine linen and high def Bluetooth speakers.
+For the best views in all of Costa Rica, or perhaps the best in the world, you must stop by Hotel Three Sixty.
+Set on top of a hill in the middle of the rainforest, the ultra-modern hotel features exposed beams, a massive pool with 360-degree views of the ocean and jungle, and luxurious rooms with fine linen and high def Bluetooth speakers.
 Rates start at $350 a night.
 (Website)